 Head To The Reduced Section

 The best way to enjoy the foods you love at a discounted price is to head to the supermarket’s reduced section.
-You will find some fantastic deals on delicious and more ‘luxury’ foods still in excellent condition.
-The packaging usually recommends eating the product on the same day that it’s bought.
+You will find fantastic deals on delicious and more ‘luxury’ foods still in excellent condition.
+The packaging usually recommends eating the product on the same day it’s bought.
 Or, perhaps the day after.
-But, don’t forget, you can freeze them the day you buy them.
+But don’t forget, you can freeze them the day you buy them.

 Cook in Bulk and Freeze Leftovers

-As discussed previously, grocery shopping in bulk is usually a cheaper, budget friendly option.
+As discussed previously, grocery shopping in bulk is usually a cheaper, budget-friendly option.
 If you’re buying ingredients for chili, for example, consider buying in bulk.
-A large pack of ground beef and sauce will cost less, per meal, than buying smaller portions.
+A large pack of ground beef and sauce will cost less per meal than buying smaller portions.
 You can then buy freezable tubs, fill them with your meals, and label them with the contents and date before freezing.

 As a millennial, your life is probably busy.
-So it’s essential to have meals stacked away in the freezer ready for days when you are short of time.
+So it’s essential to have meals stacked away in the freezer, ready for days when you are short of time.
 As you continue to cook in bulk, week after week, you’ll build up various meals.
 This way, you aren’t stuck with the same meal every time.
 Just one tip, make sure you have plenty of freezer space before you start bulk cooking!

 Opt for Frozen Fruit and Vegetables